A QA tester must understand the various testing methods and their differences to use the best software approach.

 What is The Cost of Testing

-The cost/budget of testing goes up in the case of regression testing, but with automation, regression cost and ROI go up.
+The cost/budget of testing goes up in the case of regression testing, but with automation, regression cost, and ROI go up.

-When Is It Executed?
+When Regression Testing Is Executed?

 Regression testing is usually performed after changes or new functionality has been verified.
 However, this is not always the case.
 Regression tests must be included in the daily test cycle for the release, which will take months to complete.
 When Functional Testing for the changes is completed for weekly releases, regression tests can be performed.